emirsagit/war-game/README.md

 ## Thanks

 Inspired from [Scrimba](https://scrimba.com/) lesson.
 I personally recommend it to everyone who wants to be a front-end developer.
+THe project used [Deckofcardsapi](https://deckofcardsapi.com/) API for getting random cards and images.

 ## 🤝 Contributing